-Statistics about student loan debt make for frightening headlines, and it’s no wonder — there are plenty of big numbers to throw around:
+Statistics about student loan debt make for frightening headlines, and it’s no wonder — there are some pretty big numbers being thrown around in 2019:

 - Average student loan debt